MFeroz06/SECJ1013-Programming-Technique-I/Assignment/Assignment 2/README.md

 ## Instruction
 > Develop a Basal Metabolic Rate (BMR) Calculator to estimate a basal metabolic rate: the amount of energy expended while at rest in a neutrally temperate environment, and in a post-absorptive state (meaning that the digestive system is inactive, which requires about 12 hours of fasting).
 >

+## ✨ Reflection
+---
+> This improve my technical skill which is C++ coding.
+---

+## ✨ Suggestion for Improvement
+---
+> I hope we can create a real calculator that applies our coding.